gerardo5797/BigDataProcessingSpark/README.md

 Merging Dataframes (only relevant fields, Yellow-Green) Export the combined data into a parquet file in DBFS and then load it as a table or view.

-## PART 2: Data Analysis and Business Questions
+## PART 2: Data Analysis and Business Questions (DataAnalysisBusinessQuestions.ipynb)

 1. For each year and month (e.g January 2020 => “2020-01-01” or “2020-01” or “Jan 2020”:
 What was the total number of trips?